The cost of a security camera installation is just as important as the quality of the security cameras.

 Cheap cookie cutter security camera systems can only cover the basics.
 Your surveillance cameras should be able to connect to your home automation as well as business control systems.
 Connect to WeMo, Nest and a few other awesome automated control systems.
 My favorite program that you can run automatically is the lawn sprinklers when the security cameras recognize that someone is standing on your lawn when you’re not home.
 It can tell your sprinkler control system to send out a burst of water.
 Great for dogs who wander into your yard to do its unwanted business.
 It can also turn on outdoor and indoor lights or give a voice warning when someone’s near a door or window and notify you immediately of the infraction with an alert and quick video of the incident sent to your mobile phone.

 Cash Register POS & Video Integration

 Have one of our security camera experts answer all of your questions about an installation or tech support.
 We are here to listen and offer a solution.
-If you’ve already purchased one of our security camera systems and need assistance setting it up to view your cameras online or to view previously recorded video, we are here to help.
-We can also help you setup your security camera system password, motion detection, mobile viewing, 2 way audio security cameras or mobile phone notification of motion alerts.
+If you’ve already purchased one of our security camera systems and need assistance setting it up to view your cameras online or to view a previously recorded video, we are here to help.
+We can also help you set up your security camera system password, motion detection, mobile viewing, 2-way audio security cameras or mobile phone notification of motion alerts.

 HD-TVI security camera video view of Tint & Gloss